 After listening to one or two of the “Immigration is Our Story” clips together, break up into pairs or small groups and have participants ask one another:

 How do the experiences of the immigrants in these stories compare to those who are migrating today?
 Is there a difference?

 How were they able to get here and was it easier or harder to immigrate legally than it is today?

 How can your story and the stories in this series motivate you to act in justice and compassion towards today's immigrants?
 What can you do?

 With your church, you can learn more about the U.S. and Canada’s immigration system (who can come and how), history (how the immigration system has changed over the years), and opportunities for advocacy.
-Reach out to the Office of Social Justice to host "Church Between Borders" (U.S.) or to the Centre for Public Dialogue to host "Journey with Me" (Canada) at your church or school.
+Reach out to our team to host "Church Between Borders" (U.S.) or to the Centre for Public Dialogue to host "Journey with Me" (Canada) at your church or school.
 Part of being a faithful and humble ally is putting in the time and effort to learn about the challenges faced by those you seek to walk alongside.
 Encourage participants to get their churches signed up for one of these workshops!

 You can love your neighbor by advocating with policymakers for just and fair immigration laws that honor the rights and human dignity of immigrants.
-Give participants an opportunity to sign up for immigration updates and/or action alerts through the Office of Social Justice.
+Give participants an opportunity to sign up for immigration updates and/or action alerts.
 You'll hear about opportunities to contact or meet with your elected officials about immigration issues -- they need to be reminded that "Immigration is our story" and that people of faith care deeply about the well-being of their immigrant neighbors.
 Additionally, reach out to Kendra David ([email protected]) ahead of time if you’d like to have postcards for participants to write to their elected officials about their convictions on immigration.